tom-robinsonuk/survival_app/README.md

 # 🧭 Survival App

 A Flutter-based mobile application designed to help you **stay prepared** during emergencies, natural disasters, and survival situations.
-Whether you're facing a blackout, storm, or just prepping your go-bag — this app has you covered.
+Whether you're facing a blackout, storm, or just prepping your go-bag! this app has you covered.

 ---